Building: Basic Building Instructions

 Properties

 The data about an object is stored in properties inside that object.
+Properties are (usualy) small pieces of data associated with a named "key".
+Properties can be of several types.

 Strings